Strike ballot result for schools, early years and family centre staff.

 The branches with legal mandates for industrial action are: Perth & Kinross Council; Shetland Islands Council; Orkney Islands Council; East Renfrewshire Council; Angus Council

 We conducted separate ballots for each council.
 To secure a strike mandate, unions need both a majority vote in favour of strike action and at least 50% voter turnout in each ballot.
-Although all branches supported strike action, only five councils met the legal threshold required to take action.
+Although all branches supported strike action, five councils met the legal threshold required to take action.

 For information on the results of the ballot in your branch, please contact your branch directly.

-All local government consultative email ballot result
+All local government consultative email ballot result on pay

 This ballot email ballot was to all local government workers.
 Thank you to the thousands of you who voted.
 Over 50% of you voted in this ballot.